SlugCam/SCserver/README.md

-# SWEETnet
+# SCserver

-The network software behind the SWEETcam system.
+The server software behind the SlugCam system.

-## Todo

-Remove local bower dependency from app directory.

 ## Usage

 ## Configuration

 Configuration files must be created before use.
-There are **two** configuration files that need to be created.

 1. :/config.js - the main project configuration file
-2. :/app/app/scripts/config.js - the web app configuration file

 In both cases example configuration files are provided in the same directory named config.js.example.
 Configuration files are not checked in, this way